The CapinCrouse Story: Building On Our Legacy

 – Dick Capin

-Dick Capin’s vision of an accounting firm dedicated to serving and empowering mission-focused not-for-profit organizations has been at the core of the firm’s mission for 45 years.
-Today, CapinCrouse serves nearly 1,500 nonprofit clients from a network of offices across the nation.
+Dick Capin’s vision of an accounting firm dedicated to serving and empowering mission-focused not-for-profit organizations has been at the core of the firm’s mission for over 50 years.
+Today, CapinCrouse serves more than 1,500 not-for-profit clients across the nation.